kosli-dev/cli/docs.kosli.com/content/faq/_index.md

 reported version of the named commit-evidence that is considered the compliance state of that evidence.

 #### Evidence outside the template
-If an artifact has an evidence, either commit evidence or artifact evidence, that is not part of the template the artifact is non-compliant.
+If an artifact have evidence, either commit evidence or artifact evidence, that is not part of the template, the state of the extra evidence will affect the overall compliance of the artifact.